 Dividends.
 Any investment in the Funds typically involves several tax considerations.
 The information below is meant as a general summary for U.S. citizens and residents.
 Because your situation may be different, it is important that you consult your tax advisor about the tax implications of your investment in any of the Funds.
 As a shareholder, you are entitled to your share of the dividends your Fund earns.
 Each Fund distributes substantially all of its dividends quarterly with the exception of Shelton International Select Equity and Shelton Emerging Markets Fund, each of which distributes annually.
-For quarterly distributions, shareholders of record on the second to last business day of the month will receive the dividends.
-Capital gains are generally paid on the last day of November, to shareholders of record on the second to last business day of November of each year.
+For quarterly distributions, shareholders of record on the second to last business day of the quarter will receive the dividends.
+For annual distributions, shareholders of record on the second to last business day of November of each year.
 At the beginning of each year, shareholders are provided with information detailing the tax status of any dividend the Funds have paid during the previous year.
 After every distribution, the value of a Fund share drops by the amount of the distribution.
 If you purchase shares of one of the Funds before the record date of a distribution and elect to have distributions paid to you in cash, you will pay the full price for the shares and then receive some portion of that price back in the form of a taxable distribution.
 This is sometimes referred to as buying a dividend.

 Federal Income Taxes.
-This discussion only addresses the U.S. federal income tax consequences of an investment in a Fund for U.S. persons and does not address any foreign tax consequences or, except where specifically noted, any state or local tax consequences.
+Except where otherwise noted, discussion only addresses the U.S. federal income tax consequences of an investment in a Fund for U.S. persons and does not address any foreign tax consequences or, except where specifically noted, any state or local tax consequences.
 For purposes of this discussion, U.S. persons are:

-- (i) U.S. citizens or residents; - (ii) U.S. corporations: - (iii) an estate whose income is subject to U.S. federal income taxation regardless of its source; or - (iv) a trust, if a court within the United States is able to exercise primary supervision over its administration and one or more U.S. persons have the authority to control all of its substantial decisions, or if the trust has a valid election in effect under applicable Treasury regulations to be treated as a U.S. person.
+- (i) U.S. citizens or residents; - (ii) U.S. corporations; - (iii) an estate whose income is subject to U.S. federal income taxation regardless of its source; or - (iv) a trust, if a court within the United States is able to exercise primary supervision over its administration and one or more U.S. persons have the authority to control all of its substantial decisions, or if the trust has a valid election in effect under applicable Treasury regulations to be treated as a U.S. person.

 This discussion does not address issues of significance to U.S. persons in special situations such as (i) certain types of tax-exempt organizations, (ii) shareholders holding shares through tax-advantaged accounts (such as 401(k) plan accounts or individual retirement accounts), (iii) shareholders holding investments through foreign institutions (financial and non-financial) or through foreign accounts, (iv) financial institutions, (v) broker-dealers, (vi) entities not organized under the laws of the United States or a political subdivision thereof, (vii) shareholders holding shares as part of a hedge, straddle or conversion transaction, (viii) shareholders who are subject to the U.S. federal alternative minimum tax or the U.S. federal corporate alternative minimum tax, and (ix) insurance companies.
-If a partnership (including for this purpose any entity treated as a partnership for U.S. federal income tax purposes) is a beneficial owner of shares, the tax treatment of a partner in the partnership will generally depend upon the status of the partner and the activities of the partnership.
+If an entity treated as a pass-through entity for U.S. federal income tax purposes (including an entity classified as a partnership or S corporation for federal income tax purposes) is a beneficial owner of shares, the tax treatment of an owner in the pass-through entity will generally depend upon the status of the owner and the activities of the entity.

 For further information regarding the U.S. federal income tax consequences of an investment in a Fund, investors should see the SAI under "Federal Income Taxes-Taxation of the Funds."